robertdavidgraham/cybersymposium/README.md

 This is what he gave us.
 They consisted of `HEX.txt` files.

 We had to decode these with `xxd -r -p` into binary files, which turned out to be RTF files.
-In include these files here.
+I include these files here.

-It text appears to be UTF-16 encoding of Chinese characters, which I don't understand.
+Text appears to be UTF-16 encoding of Chinese characters, which I don't understand.

 So far, he has failed to give us any packet captures from the election.